matannoam-zz/SimpleQuery/README.md

 # SimpleQuery
 query from containers of objects, in Python

+## Query pattern

+The Query pattern uses criteria on classes and fields to retrieve value objects from a dataset.
+Those criteria are a field, an operator, and a value.
+For example, ('last_name', =, 'Fowler') or ('price', <, 100.00).

 ## Setting up development environment
 It is always recommended to use a virtual environment for each Python appplication.
 Create the environment once, after cloning